To provision or deprovision the resources required by an endpoint, use the rabbitmq-transport command-line (CLI) tool.

 Options

---routingTopology | -r : Specifies which routing topology to use
+--routingTopology | -r : Specifies which routing topology to use.
+Valid values are Conventional and Direct.
+Default: Conventional

---useDurableEntities | -d : Specifies if entities should be created as durable
+--useDurableEntities | -d : Specifies if entities should be created as durable.
+Default: true

---queueType | -t : Specifies queue type will be used for queue creation
+--queueType | -t : Specifies the queue type to use for queue creation.
+Valid values are Classic and Quorum.
+Default: Quorum

---errorQueueName: Also create an error queue with the specified name
+--errorQueueName : Also create an error queue with the specified name

---auditQueueName: Also create an audit queue with the specified name
+--auditQueueName : Also create an audit queue with the specified name

---instanceDiscriminators: An optional list of instance discriminators to use when the endpoint needs uniquely addressable instances
+--instanceDiscriminators : An optional list of instance discriminators to use when the endpoint needs uniquely addressable instances

 queue migrate-to-quorum